jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Moisture readings logged, photos optional **Insurance Risk:** Insurance disputes moisture levels, cannot prove saturation **Question for You:** Should moisture reading photos show the meter display?
-- [ ] YES - Require photo with meter showing reading + material being tested
+- [ ] YES - Require photo with meter showing reading + material being tested - this optioin.
+This is captured in the room by room assesment when you are measuring readings.
+Make sure it is required to take at least two
 - [ ] NO - Just log the numbers
 - [ ] CONDITIONAL - Only for readings above dry standard (>15%)

 **Your Input:** For moisture tracking continuity, should we photograph the SAME materials on Install and Pull to show before/after?
-- [ ] YES - Track specific materials from Install → Check Service → Pull
+- [ ] YES - Track specific materials from Install → Check Service → Pull yes, but once a material is dry we no longer need to track it. the reality is that some things might be dry on Check services and then we no longer need to track them
 - [ ] NO - General readings are fine
 - [ ] UNSURE - Need more context

 ---

 #### **GAP 1.4: No Chamber Documentation Photos**
 **Current State:** Chambers defined digitally, no photos of containment/setup **Insurance Risk:** Cannot prove proper chamber isolation or IICRC compliance **Question for You:** Should we photograph chamber setup?
-- [ ] YES - Photo of containment barriers, airflow setup
+- [ ] YES - Photo of containment barriers, airflow setup - We dont always setup containment barriers.
+The goal in setting one up would be to make the chamber smaller than just the room by istelf. it should be an option to select "Has a containmnet barrier been setup to reduce the size of the chamber?" if yes then it would ask for pictures and for how much (in sqft) of plastic was used, was a zipper used, were zip poles used?
+All those questions could be on the same page
 - [ ] NO - Not necessary
 - [ ] CONDITIONAL - Only for Cat 2/Cat 3 jobs